cfrydenlund01/earCrawler/README.md

 To disable auto-download, add `--no-auto-install`.
 By default, Jena is fetched once and cached in `tools\jena`.
 Local bootstrap uses the Apache archive for pinned Jena 5.3.0; set `JENA_VERSION` to override.

+### Jena bootstrap

+The repository pins Apache Jena to version **5.3.0** via `tools/versions.json`.
+Running any command that needs Jena will download the Windows binary distribution to `tools\jena`, preferring the Apache archive and falling back to the live mirror if required.
+The extracted layout must contain `bat\` scripts like `riot.bat`, `arq.bat`, and either `tdb2_tdbloader.bat` or `tdb2.tdbloader.bat`.
+Override the version by setting the `JENA_VERSION` environment variable.

 ### Phase B.3 — Serve & Query

 ```powershell